How to Earn Interest on Crypto in 2023

 No risk, no reward, right?
 True.
 But think about that carefully before using your crypto to earn interest.
 Lots of things can go wrong.
 Are they likely?
 Probably not, but still things to consider.

 • Insolvency risk: If you’re using exchanges to earn interest or for staking, the exchange has custody of your crypto.
 Over the years, several centralized crypto platforms have failed, including Celsius Network, BlockFi, and FTX.
-It may be very difficult or even impossible to get your crypto back.
+If the exchange implodes, getting your crypto back may be difficult or even impossible.

 • Smart contract risk: Smart contracts are just computer programs, and they might have bugs or security issues.
 Look for projects that have been audited by a reputable crypto audit company to reduce your risk.

-• Rug pulls: One or more members of a project team may be able to pull the tokens out of the project, leaving an empty shell behind.
+• Rug pulls: One or more project team members may be able to pull the tokens out of the project, leaving an empty shell behind.
 In other cases, team members may be able to pull the liquidity out of the main liquidity pool for the project, leaving everyone with worthless tokens for an abandoned project.

 • Wallet-related risks: If someone gets the private keys for the funds held by a project, all the assets can be drained in minutes.
 Phishing attacks, keyloggers, and rootkits (malware) are just some of the ways a determined hacker might gain access to the private keys for a project.